svmk-data-science/tess-ensemble-classification/README.md

 ### Model Performance Comparison

-All models exhibit strong discriminative performance, achieving high scores across both ROC-AUC (Figure 1) and Precision-Recall AUC metrics (Figure 2).
+All models exhibit strong discriminative performance, achieving high scores across both Precision-Recall (Figure 1) and ROC-AUC (Figure 2) metrics.
 The ensemble model provides the best overall performance, attaining a ROC-AUC of 0.95 and PR-AUC of 0.931, indicating superior ability to distinguish between confirmed planets and false positives as well as robustness across classification thresholds.

 Both the RF and LightGBM models demonstrate strong performance, reflecting the effectiveness of tree-based ensembles in modelling non-linear relationships within structured tabular data.
 The SVC model also performs competitively, maintaining stable class separation across thresholds.
 In contrast, the MLP model has lower overall performance and increased variability, particularly at low recall levels, suggesting sensitivity to class imbalance and reduced stability under the given feature representation.